kumar10prashant/Assignment-Three-Js/README.md

 Scaler: 1,
 ```
 In GUI you can find all these variable by using this you can on off postprocessing.<br>
-Scaler for downgrade and upgrade number of pixel which will improve performance also remeber you need to refresh your webpage after changing scaler value<br>
+Scaler for downgrade and upgrade number of pixel which will improve performance<br>
 Light intensity control the brightness of light.